facebookresearch/habitat-challenge/README.md

 evalai set_token <your EvalAI participant token>

 # Push docker image to EvalAI docker registry
+# ObjectNav
 evalai push objectnav_submission:latest --phase <phase-name>

+# ImageNav
+evalai push imagenav_submission:latest --phase <phase-name>
 ```

 The challenge consists of the following phases:

-1. **Minival phase**: This split is same as the one used in `./scripts/test_local_objectnav.sh`.
+1. **Minival phase**: This split is the same as the one used in `./scripts/test_local_{objectnav, imagenav}.sh`.
 The purpose of this phase/split is sanity checking -- to confirm that our remote evaluation reports the same result as the one you’re seeing locally.
 Each team is allowed maximum of 100 submissions per day for this phase, but please use them judiciously.
 We will block and disqualify teams that spam our servers.
 1. **Test Standard phase**: The purpose of this phase/split is to serve as the public leaderboard establishing the state of the art; this is what should be used to report results in papers.
 Each team is allowed maximum of 10 submissions per day for this phase, but again, please use them judiciously.
 Don’t overfit to the test set.
 1. **Test Challenge phase**: This phase/split will be used to decide challenge winners.
 Each team is allowed a total of 5 submissions until the end of challenge submission phase.
 The highest performing of these 5 will be automatically chosen.
 Results on this split will not be made public until the announcement of final results at the [Embodied AI workshop at CVPR](https://embodied-ai.org/).

 Note: Your agent will be evaluated on 1000 episodes and will have a total available time of 48 hours to finish.
 Your submissions will be evaluated on AWS EC2 p2.xlarge instance which has a Tesla K80 GPU (12 GB Memory), 4 CPU cores, and 61 GB RAM.
 If you need more time/resources for evaluation of your submission please get in touch.
 If you face any issues or have questions you can ask them by opening an issue on this repository.

-### ObjectNav Baselines and DD-PPO Training Starter Code
+### ObjectNav/ImageNav Baselines and DD-PPO Training Starter Code
-We have added a config in `configs/ddppo_objectnav_v2_hm3d_stretch.yaml` that includes a baseline using DD-PPO from Habitat-Lab.
+We have added a config in `configs/ddppo_objectnav_v2_hm3d_stretch.yaml | configs/ddppo_imagenav_v3_hm3d_stretch.yaml` that includes a baseline using DD-PPO from Habitat-Lab.

 1. Install the [Habitat-Sim](https://github.com/facebookresearch/habitat-sim/) and [Habitat-Lab](https://github.com/facebookresearch/habitat-lab/) packages.
 You can install Habitat-Sim using our custom Conda package for habitat challenge 2023 with: ```conda install -c aihabitat habitat-sim-challenge-2023```.
 For Habitat-Lab, we have created the `habitat-challenge-2023` tag in our Github repo, which can be cloned using: ```git clone --branch challenge-2023 https://github.com/facebookresearch/habitat-lab.git```.
 Please ensure that both habitat-lab and habitat-baselines packages are installed using ```pip install -e habitat-lab``` and ```pip install -e habitat-baselines```.
 You will find further information for installation in the Github repositories.

 1. Download the HM3D scene dataset following the instructions [here](https://matterport.com/partners/facebook).
 After downloading extract the dataset to folder `habitat-lab/data/scene_datasets/hm3d_v0.2/` folder (this folder should contain the `.glb` files from HM3D).
 Note that the `habitat-lab` folder is the [habitat-lab](https://github.com/facebookresearch/habitat-lab/) repository folder.
 You could also just symlink to the path of the HM3D scenes downloaded in step-4 of local-evaluation under the `habitat-challenge/habitat-challenge-data/data/scene_datasets` folder.
 This can be done using `ln -s /path/to/habitat-challenge-data/data/scene_datasets /path/to/habitat-lab/data/scene_datasets/` (if on OSX or Linux).

-1. **Objectnav**: Download the episodes dataset for HM3D ObjectNav from [link](https://dl.fbaipublicfiles.com/habitat/data/datasets/objectnav/hm3d/v2/objectnav_hm3d_v2.zip) and place it in the folder `habitat-challenge/habitat-challenge-data/data/datasets/objectnav/hm3d`.
+1. **ObjectNav**: Download the episodes dataset for HM3D ObjectNav from [link](https://dl.fbaipublicfiles.com/habitat/data/datasets/objectnav/hm3d/v2/objectnav_hm3d_v2.zip) and place it in the folder `habitat-challenge/habitat-challenge-data/data/datasets/objectnav/hm3d`.
 If placed correctly, you should have the train and val splits at `habitat-challenge/habitat-challenge-data/data/datasets/objectnav/hm3d/v2/train/` and `habitat-challenge/habitat-challenge-data/data/datasets/objectnav/hm3d/v2/val/` respectively.
+**ImageNav** Download the episodes dataset for HM3D InstanceImageNav from [link](https://dl.fbaipublicfiles.com/habitat/data/datasets/imagenav/hm3d/v3/instance_imagenav_hm3d_v3.zip) and place it in the folder `habitat-challenge/habitat-challenge-data/data/datasets/instance_imagenav/hm3d`.
+If placed correctly, you should have the train and val splits at `habitat-challenge/habitat-challenge-data/data/datasets/instance_imagenav/hm3d/v3/train/` and `habitat-challenge/habitat-challenge-data/data/datasets/instance_imagenav/hm3d/v3/val/` respectively.

 1. An example on how to train DD-PPO model can be found in [habitat-lab/habitat-baselines/habitat_baselines/rl/ddppo](https://github.com/facebookresearch/habitat-lab/tree/main/habitat-baselines/habitat_baselines/rl/ddppo).
 See the corresponding README in habitat-lab for how to adjust the various hyperparameters, save locations, visual encoders and other features.

-    1. To run on a single machine use the script [single_node.sh](https://github.com/facebookresearch/habitat-lab/blob/main/habitat-baselines/habitat_baselines/rl/ddppo/single_node.sh) from the `habitat-lab` directory:
+    1. To run on a single machine use the script [single_node.sh](https://github.com/facebookresearch/habitat-lab/blob/main/habitat-baselines/habitat_baselines/rl/ddppo/single_node.sh) from the `habitat-lab` directory, where `$task={objectnav_v2, imagenav_v3}`:
         ```bash
         #/bin/bash